Užitečné informace od A do Z (pouze anglicky)

 Excursions / Day trips

-Each semester the Office for International Studies prepares a number of weekend excursions to major cities in the region for international students In recent years these have included such places as Prague, Vienna, Budapest, Bratislava and Krakow.
+Each semester the Centre for International Cooperation prepares a number of weekend excursions to major cities in the region for international students In recent years these have included such places as Prague, Vienna, Budapest, Bratislava and Krakow.
 Those of you who are coming to the Masaryk University on the CESP, ISEP, ISEP Direct and TESOL TE programmes can take part in these excursions free of charge; other students must pay themselves.
 Participation fee, however, are very reasonable.
 Several one- and two-day trips are also organised each semester by the International Student Club.
 Information about these excursions is posted outside the OIS, and be found on its webpages and those of the ISC.

 In addition to going on these excursions, you will probably want to spend some of your weekends exploring the countryside round Brno.
 The southern Moravian region has many attractions, far too many to list here: what follows is a brief survey highlighting some of the main ones.